tombenner/nui/README.md

 [NUIRenderer renderButton:myButton];
 ```

-You can specify a custom style class, too:
+This will use the 'Button' style.
+You can also specify a custom class:

 ```objective-c
 [NUIRenderer renderButton:myButton withClass:@"LargeButton"]